 - Save the messages into the saved messages box with the time and date.

 - Text the bullies and tell them to stop.

 - If they keep texting or calling turn off your phone.

 - Tell an adult straight away.

 - Show the messages to a responsible adult like a parent or teacher.
-You can notify your service provider who will have some advice such as, changing your number.
+You can notify your service provider who will have some advice such as blocking that number, or if necessary, changing your number.

 - You can notify the school if it is someone from school.
 Your school has a policy on bullying, and cyber-bullying is included in it.

 - Your parents or caregivers can notify the Police if the bullying continues.
 Even if the bully is blocking his name they will be able to find out who it is.
 That's why it's important to save the messages.

 - Remember that cyber-bullying is against the law.